 The strategic battle for top spot was evidenced from the opening lap at Formula E's fourth US venue, as positions and race leaders changed corner by corner in groups five and six wide at points.

-The Kiwi headed the way several times but finally got the better of da Costa, himself a race leader, on Lap 28 with the decisive move - only a few turns after the Portuguese had seized the initiative.
+The Kiwi headed the way several times but got the better of da Costa, himself a race leader, on Lap 28 with the decisive move - only a few turns after the Portuguese had seized the initiative.

 Cassidy first hit the front on Lap 3 while da Costa clambered through the pack from eighth at the outset to pile the pressure on the Envision Racing driver right to the flag but Cassidy held fast for a third win of 2022/23.